RHIT-CSSE/csse304/Homework/Assignment_13/Readme.md

     - Boolean constants #t, and #f
     - quoted values, such as '( ) ,  '(a b c) , '(a b . (c)) , '#(2 5 4)
     - string literals, such as "abc"
 - if  two-armed only: i.e., (if test-exp then-exp else-exp).
-You’ll add one-armed if later.
+You’ll add one-armed if (i.e. when) later.
 - let (not let* or named let yet; those will appear in later assignments; don't remove them from your parser, though)
 - lambda  (just the normal lambda with a proper list of arguments);  variable-argument lambda gets added later.
 - rep and eval-one-exp  (two alternative interfaces to your interpreter, described below)